 - During takeoff and landing or when the aircraft is climbing or descending at altitudes below 10,000 feet, the use of all electronic devices is prohibited, including personal audio and video devices (CD/MD/VCD/DVD/MP3 players and television receivers),video cameras and digital still cameras, handheld electronic games and other personal entertainment devices, all computers and peripherals (laptops, PDAs, electronic dictionaries and calculators), radio receivers and transmitters, electronic shavers, GPS receivers and Cellular phones operating in any mode.

-- The following devices must remain off at any time during the flight: Citizen’s band radios and walkie talkies; Cellular phones except for the use of PDA, MP3 or the games function under “Flight /Airplane Mode” that switch off the transmitting function; remote controllers and wireless electronic devices including radio-controlled toys; transmitting devices and any other device designed to generate a radio signal.
+- The following devices must remain off at all times during flight: electronic cigarettes, citizen’s band radios and walkie talkies; cellular phones except for the use of PDA, MP3 or the games function in non-transmitting “Flight /Airplane Mode”; remote controllers and wireless electronic devices including radio-controlled toys; transmitting devices and any other device designed to generate a radio signal.

-- If you can not be sure whether your cellular phone has been switched to the “Flight /Airplane Mode” or that you have switched off the transmitting function, please turn off your cellular phone power or ask one cabin attendant to assist you in confirming.
+- If you can’t be sure whether your cellular phone has been switched to the “Flight /Airplane Mode” or that you have switched off the transmitting function, please turn off your cellular phone power or ask one cabin attendant to assist you in confirming.

 - Wi-Fi and SMS roaming services are provided on certain aircrafts.
 Please refer to the instruction card regarding the using occasion and the requirements, and follow the cabin crew’s instructions.
-For more information, please check out our service introduction of “Connectivity and Power” .
+For more information, please check out our service introduction of “Connectivity and Power” at www.evaair.com.

 - Hearing aids and pacemakers may be operated without restriction.